ScottKirvan/UE_QuickLaunch/README.md

   <h1>UE_QuickLaunch</h1>

   <p>
-	Adds a right-click context menu to quickly launch Unreal Engine without the need of the Epic Games Launcher.
-Right-clicking in, or on, a folder, and selecting "QuickLaunch Unreal Engine here" will create or open an unreal project with the same name as the folder.
+	File Explorer right-click context menu Quick Launcher for Unreal Engine Projects.
+Click in, or on a folder, and quickly launch or create a minimal unreal project (`uproject`) with the same name as the folder.
+If the project file already exists, it just open it.
   </p>